fluxnet-open-source/website/tutorials/git/03-init-repo.md

 ## Verify the Repository

 After creating the repository, you will be taken to the repository view in GitHub Desktop.
-You should see the current status of the repository, and the files that are part of the repository (which should be empty if you did not add any files yet).
+You should see the current status of the repository, such as a list of what files have been changed (which should be empty if you did not add any files yet).

 ![Image: new repository desktop overview](fig/desktop-overview.png)